solid/process/code-of-conduct.md

 **Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+No public or private interaction with the people involved, including unsolicited interaction with the Ombuds, is allowed during this period.
 Violating these terms will lead to a permanent ban.

 ### 4. Permanent Ban